Burpengary–Caboolture Road

-Burpengary–Caboolture Road is a continuous 8.0 km road route in the Moreton Bay local government area of Queensland, Australia.
+Burpengary–Caboolture Road is a continuous 8.0 km road route in the City of Moreton Bay, Queensland, Australia.
 It is designated as part of State Route 60.
 It is a state-controlled district road (number 406), rated as a local road of regional significance (LRRS).

 Burpengary–Caboolture Road is known locally (with Local and State Government approval) as Morayfield Road.